fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 Once the Rust compiler completes, the generated binary will be available in the source code project directory.

-If you have stick with the default recommendation, that'll be at `~/fleek-network/lightning/target/release/lightning-node`.
+If you have stick with the default recommendation, that'll be at `~/.cargo/bin/lightning-node`.

 ## Checkup the symlink setup

-During the original install and setup process, a symbolic link (symlink) was created linking the generated binary file located in `~/fleek-network/lightning/target/release/lightning-node` to `/usr/local/bin/lgtn`.
-By placing the symlink in the the default installation location of the user, the executable application is available globally as `lgtn`.
+During the original install and setup process, a symbolic link (symlink) was created linking the generated binary file located in `~/.cargo/bin/lightning-node` to `/usr/local/bin/lgtn`.
+By placing the symlink in the default installation location of the user, the executable application is available globally as `lgtn`.

 You can see the full absolute path of the symlink and verify if setup correctly by running: